ContractAutomataProject/CARE_Example/README.md

-# Contract Automata Runtime Environment Example and Evaluation
+# Contract Automata Runtime Environment Examples and Evaluation

 This repository contains examples of usage of the Contract Automata Runtime Environment (<tt>CARE</tt>).